MicheleTobias/Geospatial-Data-Visualization/README.md

 ### Interval/Ratio

-Now, if we want to explore stream segments by their lenght, we'll be working with Ratio Data.
+Now, if we want to explore stream segments by their length, we'll be working with Ratio Data.
 Interval Data is dealt with in very similar ways, so we'll skip that for now.
 The length of the stream segments in meters is stored in the Length_Meters column.

 Open the Layer Properties for the Flowlines data once again and go back to the Style tab.
 (You've done this 3 times now, which pretty much makes you a pro!)